-Prerequisite: Introduction to Administration of Justice.
-This course studies police organization and management from the perspective of the chief administrator.
-Principles of organization and leadership will be studied along with the function and interaction of organizational components.
-Administration of line, staff and auxiliary divisions and subordinate functions, policy formulation and executive responsibilities will be included.
+Prerequisite: Intro to Administration of Justice.
+Police organization and management from the perspective of the chief administrator.
+Principles of organization and leadership.
+Function and interaction of organizational components.
+Administration of line, staff and auxiliary divisions and subordinate functions, policy formulation and executive responsibilities.